mattbucknall/subreg/README.md

 \S        Matches any non-whitespace character
 \w        Matches any word character (0-9, A-Z, a-z or _)
 \W        Matches any non-word character
+\!X       Matches any character that is not X

 \? \*     Matches meta character
 \+ etc.